tronkko/dirent/README.md

 **Method 4**: Download the latest Dirent installation package from [GitHub](https://github.com/tronkko/dirent/releases) and unpack files to a separate directory.
-Create build directory as

-    cd %USERPROFILE%\Desktop
-    mkdir build
-    cd build

-Generate build files as
+Cd to the directory and generate build files as

-    cmake "-DCMAKE_INSTALL_PREFIX=%USERPROFILE%\dist" ..\dirent
+    cmake -B build -D CMAKE_INSTALL_PREFIX="%USERPROFILE%\dist" .

-where `%USERPROFILE%\dist` specifies a directory for installable Dirent files and `..\dirent` is the root directory of the Dirent package containing this README.md file.
-Open the generated `dirent.sln` file in Visual Studio and build the INSTALL target.
+where `build` is a new directory for build files, `%USERPROFILE%\dist` is a directory for installable Dirent files and `.` is the root directory of the Dirent package containing this README.md file.
+Open the generated `build/dirent.sln` file in Visual Studio and build the INSTALL target.
 This needs to be done only once.

 In order to use Dirent in your own projects, update each project's CMakeLists.txt file by adding line